-(6) The Master's dissertation must be written in English, typed, and submitted as two bound copies as well as in digital text form on an appropriate data storage medium within the specified time to the Examinations Office.
+(5) The Master's dissertation must be written in English, typed, and submitted as two bound copies as well as in digital text form on an appropriate data storage medium within the specified time to the Examinations Office.
 The date and time of submission must be officially recorded.
-At the time of submission, the student must sign a written declaration stating that their work, or their clearly indicated part of a group submission, has been completed independently and using only the sources and aids they have referenced.
-Where appropriate, students may apply to the Examination Board for permission to submit their Master's dissertation in a different language.
+At the time of submission, the student must sign a written declaration stating that their work has been completed independently and using only the sources and aids they have referenced.

-(7) The Master's dissertation must be separately assessed by two examiners in accordance with Sec.
-12(1)(1 to 3).
+(6) The Master's dissertation must be separately assessed by two examiners in accordance with Sec.
+11(1)(1 to 3).
 The supervisor of the Master's dissertation must be one of the examiners.
-The assessment process should take no longer than four weeks.
+The assessment process should take no longer than two weeks.

-(8) The actual grade awarded for the Master's dissertation is calculated as the average of the two individual grades given by the examiners.
+(7) The actual grade awarded for the Master's dissertation is calculated as the average of the two individual grades given by the examiners.
 If the individual grades put forward by the examiners differ by more than two grade levels, then the average of the two grades will only be used if both examiners agree to this.
-If they do not agree to do this, then the Examination Board will request an assessment by an additional examiner.
-The final grade awarded for the Master's dissertation will then be taken as the average of the three individual grades.
+If they do not agree to do this, then the Examination Board will request an assessment by a third examiner.
+The grade awarded for the Master's dissertation will then be taken as the average of the three individual grades.
 Sec.
-12 (2)(2 and 3) apply accordingly.
+11(2)(2 and 3) apply accordingly.

-(9) If one examiner has assessed the Master's dissertation to a grade of at least "sufficient" (4.0) and the other with "insufficient" (5.0), the Examination Board will request an assessment by a third examiner.
+(8) If one examiner has assessed the Master's dissertation to a grade of at least "sufficient" (4.0) and the other with "insufficient" (5.0), the Examination Board will request an assessment by a third examiner.
 This third examiner will decide whether or not the dissertation receives a passing grade.
 If a passing grade is awarded for the Master's dissertation, the final grade will be taken as the average of the two individual passing grades.
 In the case of a non-passing grade, the two non-passing grades will be used.
 Sec.
-12(2)(2 and 3) apply accordingly.
+11(2)(2 and 3) apply accordingly.

-(10) A failed Master's dissertation can be resubmitted once within one year.
+(9) A failed Master's dissertation can be resubmitted once within one year.
 After this time, it will again be considered failed.
 A second resubmission is only possible on the next available assessment date.
-After this time, it will be considered failed.
+After this time, it will be considered conclusively failed.
 Further resubmissions or resubmission of successful Master's dissertations are not permitted.

-(11) The student must defend their Master's dissertation before their supervisor and an observer at a public colloquium.
-The colloquium is intended for the student to demonstrate that they can coherently present and discuss the findings of their Master's dissertation.
+(10) The student must defend their Master's dissertation before their supervisor, acting in the capacity of an examiner, and an observer at a public colloquium.
+The colloquium is intended for the student to demonstrate that they can coherently present and expertly discuss the findings of their Master's dissertation.
 Additional examiners may be brought in.
 Paragraph 10 as well as Sec.
-9(4) and Sec.
-12(1)(1to 3) apply accordingly.
+8(4) and Sec.
+11(1)(1to 3) apply accordingly.

-§ 22 Transcript and Master's degree certificate
+§ 20 Transcript and Master's degree certificate

-(1) Upon completion, or within four weeks, of their Master's examination, students will receive a transcript.
+(1) Promptly upon completion of their Master's examination, where possible within four weeks, students will receive a transcript.
 This Master's transcript must record all module grades according to Sec.
-27(1) as well the corresponding credit points and any information regarding credit recognition, chosen focus according to Sec.
-27 (3)(1)(Numbers 1 to 5) the topic of the Master's dissertation, its final grade and supervisor as well as the overall grade according to Sec.
-12(4 and 6).
+25(1) as well the corresponding credit points and any information regarding credit recognition, the topic of the Master's dissertation, its final grade and supervisor as well as the overall grade according to Sec.
+11(3 and 4).
 Grades for individual examinations are indicated on a supplement to the transcript.
-Students may apply for grades achieved in additional modules and total periods of study required for the Master's programme to be included on the transcript and grades for individual examination in additional modules to be indicated on the supplement.
+Student may apply for grades achieved in additional modules and total periods of study required for the Master's programme to be included on the transcript and grades for individual examinations in additional modules to be indicated on the supplement.